A1Liu/ted/README.md

 - Text colors/spans
 - Mouse support
 - Select text
 - Serialization using less binary bloat?
+Maybe just DIY it.
+There is no need to use the visitor pattern or support serializing to any arbitrary thing.

 ## Mid-term
 - Refactor text flowing to have enough flexibility for the line wrapping issue